Chapters | Links |

 95 #159

-The day’s hike to Medog began with an unexpected 600 foot climb.
+The day’s hike to Medog begins with an unexpected 600 foot climb.

 95 #160

-It was a hot and muggy 4,000 foot descent into the military outpost of Medog.
+It is a hot and muggy 4,000 foot descent into the military outpost of Medog.

 95 #161